MasterJayanX/pmfow/README.md

 # Package Manager for Old Windows
  [![GitHub release](https://img.shields.io/github/v/release/MasterJayanX/pmfow.svg)](https://github.com/MasterJayanX/pmfow/releases) [![GitHub all releases](https://img.shields.io/github/downloads/MasterJayanX/pmfow/total)](https://github.com/MasterJayanX/pmfow/releases)
 ## Description
-pmfow (Package Manager for Old Windows) is a program that allows you to install applications from the command line in older versions of Windows similarly to how you would do it on Linux or on Windows 10 with [winget](https://github.com/microsoft/winget-cli).
+pmfow (Package Manager for Old Windows) is a program that allows you to install applications from the command line in older versions of Windows similarly to how you would do it in Linux or in Windows 10 with [winget](https://github.com/microsoft/winget-cli).

 ## Requirements
-pmfow will run in most versions of Windows from Windows XP onwards.
-It will technically work on Windows 2000, but I flagged that version as "unsupported", so you will need to do some modifications to get it to work.
+pmfow will run in most versions of Windows from Windows 2000 onwards.

 **This is the list of fully supported versions:**

 - Windows XP